tompascall/web-log/README.md

 # weblog
 ## e2e test utility for testing network traffic

 This utility helps you testing network traffic in your selenium e2e tests.

-You can check for example if an ajax request is sent (say with the correct query params) or got the correct response during a user journay.
-You can get and filter the log extracted from selenium webdriver network log:
+When you write e2e tests, sometimes you would like to check the network traffic during between changes of the state of your application.
+You may want to know for example if an ajax request has really been sent (say with the correct query params) or check the correct response of a request.

+A solution for this problem can be getting and filtering the log entries extracted from selenium webdriver network log:

 ```js
 import { logEntry, logEntries, driver as driverUtil } from '../{path of weblog project}/weblog';